daihan054/Behavioral-Interview/README.md

 (S) Got conflicted with my manager.
 (T) On the eve of my religious festival he told me to work on festival day.
 (A) I didn't agree with him because if I would work during that time then it would take my happiness with my family far apart and that would give me suffer in the long run.
 So I explained why I was not interested to work during that time.
 (R) He understood my point and told me to reach him if I need any extra leaves for this.

+### 2. Give an example of when you saw a peer struggling and decided to step in and help.
+What was the situation and what actions did you take?
+What was the outcome?
+(S) One of my team members / colleagues was struggling in his assigned task.
+(T) He was assigned to understand a feature and implement another feature which was almost similar to that.
+(A) The assigned person wasn't fresher in job experience.
+He worked in R&D team and them he joined my team.
+So was new in SDE.
+When I saw that he was struggling and might miss the release date so I decided to step in and helped him.
+First I understood his knowledge about the project and SDE.
+Then when I found both of them were not sufficient to complete the feature so I helped him explaining my knowledge about my project in simple way and then provided him some useful links(gRPC, Singleton, OOP Basic) which needs for my project.
+We also had lunch for several times and discussed in case of any confusion.
+(R) As a result I saw that he could meet his deadline and was interested to take new challanges willingly.
+I also learned many things and became clear about some concepts.

 # Company Specific Questions
 ### 1. Why do you want to work here?